pliang64/fatools/README.md

 #### Windows
 1. Type 'control panel' in the Windows search bar
 2. Go to System > Advanced System settings > Environment variables
-3. Under system variables, selecth 'Path' and click 'Edit' and then 'New'
+3. Under system variables, select 'Path' and click 'Edit' and then 'New'
+4. If you don't want to type the .py extension every time, then add .PY in your PATHEXT system variable, which is also found under system variables.
-4. Add the path of where you have fatools.py located and click OK
+5. Add the path of where you have fatools.py located and click OK
-5. You should be able to run fatools.py from anywhere!
+6. You should be able to run fatools.py from anywhere!

 Examples